josephpconley/josephpconley.github.io/_posts/2023-02-21-stupid-aws-tricks-simple-invoicing.md

 Like all purely rational engineers with 4 kids and no spare time, I prefer to write my own utilities to automate recurring mundane tasks rather than pay a pittance to have a third party do it for me and make my life an order of magnitude easier.
 Lucky for me, AWS has a really expansive Free Tier!
-So yes, I rolled a [simple monthly invoicing solution](https://github.com/josephpconley/create-invoice) using [Serverless](https://serverless.com) using a handful of simple AWS services (see the [README](https://github.com/josephpconley/create-invoice#readme) for more technical guidance and instructions on how to use in your own AWS account)
+So yes, I rolled a [simple monthly invoicing solution](https://github.com/josephpconley/create-invoice) using [Serverless](https://serverless.com) and a handful of simple AWS services (see the [README](https://github.com/josephpconley/create-invoice#readme) for more technical guidance and instructions on how to use in your own AWS account)

 ![serverless](/assets/create_invoice.svg)